Anuken/Mindustry/CONTRIBUTING.md

 - Same-line braces.
 - 4 spaces indentation
 - `camelCase`, **even for constants or enums**.
 Why?
 Because `SCREAMING_CASE` is ugly, annoying to type and does not achieve anything useful.
 Constants are *less* dangerous than variables, not more.
 - No underscores for anything.
-(Yes, I know `Bindings` violates this principle, but that's for legacy reasons and really should be cleaned up some day.)
+(Yes, I know `Bindings` violates this principle, but that's for legacy reasons and really should be cleaned up some day)